rsdoiel/antennaApp/about.md

 - Descriptions are now converted from HTML to Markdown when the feed is harvested, this has improved output rendering by removing broken or extraneous HTML elements
 - Added source name space to RSS generation
+- OPML files are now generated along side the RSS files for collections

 ### Authors